- How can I find out about Masters programmes at Leeds University Business School?

 It usually takes around 7-10 days to assess an application and provide you with an email confirmation in the first instance of the outcome.

-If you apply online, you will be able to track the status of your application at every step of the process.
+You will be able to track the status of your application at every step of the process through the applicant portal.

 - Do I have to pay a fee deposit?